View Esther Seeton's Obituary on CantonRep.com and share memories

 Esther M. Seeton

+She had lived most of her life in the Canton-area and is survived by her sons, Richard and Sherri Seeton, Larry and Sherry Seeton, Terry Seeton, Ron Seeton; six grandchildren and 11 great-grandchildren, and her sister, Ilene Hamiliton.

 Due to the current restrictions, a memorial service will be held at a later date.
-Donations may be made in her memory to St. Judes's Children's Research Hospital (262 Danny Thomas Place Memphis, TN 38105).
+Donations may be made to Akron's Children Hospital.
 Arrangements entrusted to the Mark R. Vrabel Funeral Home North Canton 330-452-4041.